-On a timber floor, a floor former or “dec” is installed between the joists to create a gentle slope that replaces the need for a traditional shower tray.
+On a timber floor, a floor former or “dec” is installed on top of the joists to create a gentle slope that replaces the need for a traditional shower tray.

 For more information on what makes a wetroom check out our ‘What Is A Wet Room Page’.

-- Underfloor heating is the perfect way to keep your wet room warm and dry in the cold winter months!
+- Underfloor heating is the perfect way to keep your wet room warm and dry in the cold winter months.

 - A level access wet room provides a family friendly showering space with no trip hazards.

-- Wet rooms require little maintenance, thanks to few moving parts – which means keeping them clean is child’s play!
+- Wet rooms require little maintenance thanks to few moving parts – which means keeping them clean is child’s play!

 - A wet room should also improve the saleability of your home.

 Contemporary tiles such as natural stone and porcelain are often described as large format tiles, due to their large nature.
 These tiles lend themselves to the contemporary style of linear drains, which are more straight forward to install and require fewer cuts.
 For this reason, contemporary tiles are best suited to wet rooms with only one or two way falls where a sleek minimal look can be achieved.
-NB (That’s not to say that you can’t install a square drain with contemporary tiles, but be aware that the tiles around the drain will have to be cut in quite a few places and the final result may not be as aesthetically pleasing as you desired).
+(That’s not to say that you can’t install a square drain with contemporary tiles, but be aware that the tiles around the drain will have to be cut in quite a few places and the final result may not be as aesthetically pleasing as you desired).